 A large, strong doormat can work wonders in reducing the amount of dirt from outside spreading around the house.
 If you opt for a light coloured carpet, however, avoid laying it near to front and back doors to reduce dirt transfer.

-Man-made fibre carpets and wool twist pile carpets do require a little more time and effort with their upkeep.
+Man-made fibre carpets are very easy to clean and maintain , wool carpets do require a little more care.
 They should be vacuumed as soon as they are laid to pick up any isolated particles, and regularly once fitted.

 Spillages and stains are common in any household, so don’t panic if your new carpet is subject to one.
 Spillages are more easily removed if dealt with straight away – so act promptly.
 Blot off all the liquid with kitchen roll or a clean, dry cloth.
 Semi-solid substances can be removed with a plastic spatula.

 Use a clean, warm, damp cloth to remove any remaining stain.
 A dabbing action will ensure the stain isn’t rubbed further into the carpet.
 Blot the remaining liquid with a dry kitchen towel – don’t over soak as this can lead to further staining – and work from the outside inwards to minimise spreading. are very east to clean and maintain